Types of BPC Plans

 Project BPC Plans are submitted to the NSF and must follow the NSF’s current guidelines on formatting in the Proposal & Award Policies & Procedures Guide (PAPPG).
 A Connected Project BPC Plan may be used when each PI will engage in an activity listed in a Verified Departmental BPC Plan from their institution and allowed by the NSF solicitation.
 A Standalone Project BPC Plan does not include Departmental BPC Plans; instead, the BPC activities of all PIs are listed in a single 3-page document for the whole project.

-BPCnet has compiled a list of resources you can use to create your Departmental, Connected Project and Standalone Project BPC Plans.
+BPCnet.org and BPCnet Consultants have compiled a list of resources you can use to create your Departmental, Connected Project, and Standalone Project BPC Plans.
 The resources include plan checklists, plan templates, and samples of Project BPC plans.
 Resources can be found in their respective pages.

 Verifying your Departmental BPC Plan is an important step to increasing broadening participation efforts.
 In order to have your plan verified, it must be reviewed by a BPCnet Consultant.
 Click on “Schedule a Consultation” to meet with a BPCnet Consultant and have your Departmental Plan reviewed.
 If you have already met with a consultant, click on “Submit Departmental BPC Plan” to have your plan verified.